How to hire employees in the Philippines

 Employment Contract:

-In the Philippines, employment contracts are typically written in English or Filipino, depending on the agreement between the employer and the employee.
-For short-term roles lasting less than three months, a written contract is not obligatory.
+Employment contracts in the Philippines are typically written in English or Filipino.
+For short-term roles under three months, a written contract is not mandatory.

-While certain changes initiated by the employer, such as salary raises or promotions, do not necessitate employee consent, a one-year notice period is mandatory for implementing such modifications.
-All payments to local employees must be made in Philippine Peso to adhere to currency regulations.
+Employer-initiated changes such as salary raises or promotions require a one-year notice period.
+All payments to local employees must be made in Philippine Peso.

 Working Hours: